GenericMappingTools/gmt/doc/rst/source/batch.rst

 Any product(s) made by the processing scripts that you wish to keep should be named in one of two ways:

 #.
 Files named **BATCH_PREFIX**.* will be automatically moved up to the starting directory upon completion.
 #.
-Files named **BATCH_NAME**.* will be placed in the *workdir* directory upon completion.
+Files named **BATCH_NAME**.* will be placed in the *prefix* (or *workdir* if **-W**) directory upon completion.

-Any other files found in the *workdir* directory will be deleted.
+Any other files found created will be deleted, and if the *prefix* (or *workdir*) directory is empty upon completion then it will be removed as well.

 Data Files
 ----------

 The batch scripts will be able to find any files present in the starting directory when **batch** was initiated, as well as any new files produced by *mainscript* or the optional scripts set via **-S**.
-No path specification is needed to access these files.
-Other files may require full paths unless their directories were already included in the :term:`DIR_DATA` setting.
+No path specification is needed to access these files unless you used hard paths in the above-mentioned scripts.
+Other files may require full paths unless their directories were already included in the :term:`DIR_DATA` default setting.

 Custom gmt.conf files
 ---------------------